ldodds/ons-metadata-examples/api-stub/README.md

 ## Some issues to consider

-* At the moment am using `dct:type` to capture what was originally the `type` for hierarchies, etc E.g. "geography", "classification", etc. Am not clear where these are used in the Front End, so have just kept them in place but used more appropriate key name.
+* At the moment am using `dc:type` to capture what was originally the `type` for hierarchies, etc E.g. "geography", "classification", etc. Am not clear where these are used in the Front End, so have just kept them in place but used more appropriate key name.

 * Similarly, I wasn't clear on what `hierarchical: true` meant.
 I've added this as a custom property of a dimension for now, but might be better modelled differently.
 Strictly speaking its the code list associated with the dimension that is hierarchical not the dimension itself